 Do you want to speak better English?
 Moreton Bay Region Libraries host free conversational English groups.

-Moreton Bay (CARMM) is a network of government, community
+The Moreton Bay Multicultural Action Network (MBMAN) is a network of government, community

 organisations and culturally and linguistically diverse

 communities.
-The CARMM Network is managed by the Community
+The MBMAN is managed by the Community

 Action for a Multicultural Society (CAMS) Program based at the Caboolture Neighbourhood Centre.